 ^{}Student budgets are pro-rated for students attending less than full time (12 credits per) quarter.
 Tuition and fees are subject to change.

 Students are not able to receive need-based grants + scholarships in excess of their budget.
-If a budget adjustment is needed, contact the financial aid office.
+If a budget adjustment is needed, please complete a Budget Modification Request.